Sweeping the oceans - terrane accretion

 is much richer than this simplified description.

-The idea of terrane accretion is another distinct
+The idea of terrane accretion is also another distinct

 paradigm revolution/expansion in the growth of plate tectonic